ITensor/ITensors.jl/docs/src/RunningOnGPUs.md

 # Running on GPUs

 ITensor provides package extensions for running tensor operations in the GPU with different backends.
-You can activate a backend by loading the Julia GPU package alongside ITensors.jl and moving your tensors to the GPU using that package's provided accelerator.
+You can activate a backend by loading the appropriate Julia GPU package alongside ITensors.jl and moving your tensors to the GPU using that package's provided accelerator.

-For example, you can load CUDA.jl 8 to perform tensor operations on NVIDIA GPUs or Metal.jl 3 to perform tensor operations on Apple GPUs:
+For example, you can load CUDA.jl to perform tensor operations on NVIDIA GPUs or Metal.jl to perform tensor operations on Apple GPUs:

 ```julia
 using ITensors